Pandemic puts 1 in 3 nonprofits in financial jeopardy

 Harold said that while the federal government's focus on small businesses and small nonprofits will help some of them survive, “it’s not going to have a huge impact.”

-The Candid/Center for Disaster Philanthropy study found that $20.2 billion was donated to combat COVID-19 in 2020, with 44 percent of it coming from corporations.
+The Candid/Center for Disaster Philanthropy study found that $20.2 billion was donated to combat COVID-19 in 2020, with 44% of it coming from corporations.
 It was one of many notable shifts in philanthropy during the pandemic.

 “We were definitely seeing more grants for flexible operating expenses and general support,” said Grace Sato, Candid’s director of research.
 “More grants were explicitly designated for vulnerable communities, communities most impacted by the pandemic.”